Your Complete Guide for Numerical Reasoning Test Formulas

 Don't worry there's nothing too complex you will need to know, and you can even keep this resource handy when taking your test (if it's online).

-If you would like the downloadable PDF version of our numerical reasoning test formulas then you can download it below.
+Here you can download the PDF version of our numerical reasoning test formulas.

 The average, or 'mean', is found by adding up all the values in the dataset and dividing the total by the number of values.

 So, now we know that the average is the sum of the values divided by the number of values, let's put this to test in a practise question:

 Q: What is the average of the following dataset?

 As per above, you will find the correct answer is 62.8.

 You may be fooled into thinking the question is simply asking you to perform a standard average calculation, but weighted averages are different.

 Weighted averages take into account varying levels of importance for numbers in the dataset.
 The most common ones you will face in a numerical reasoning test will be where you must find the average of maybe to branches of a company or results from a test.